k4u5h4L/TicTacToe/README.md

 * Game menu for choosing options before starting the game.
 * More pages with more fun stuff.

-### Issues:
-* The 'draw' condition is not temporarily working; may have been broken because of some other code.
-  If that occurs, please manually refresh the page to start a new game.
-Don't worry, your progress will be saved in the browser.

 ### References:
 * Template used from [colorlib](https://colorlib.com/)